 - Presentation of the entry must be conducted by competitors who authored the event.

 - Final performances may be open to conference attendees, space permitting.
 Finalists' may not view other competitors' performances in their event.

 Submission: Synopsis must be submitted online as a PDF.
 See Competitive Events Overview for submission forms.

 Submission Deadline: February 28 by 11:59 PST.
 Conference registration is required for work to be judged.
 Missing the deadline will forfeit competitor participation.
 Hint: Allow for plenty of time to upload your work.

-FINALISTS: The top ten (10) individuals or teams with the highest prejudged score will participate in the presentation portion of this event.
-The presentation should cover both sides of the argument.
+FINALISTS: The top-ten (10) submissions with the highest score will participate in the presentation portion of this event.

 - Equipment Setup: N/A

 - Penalty Over Time: 5 pts